 Melding analog driving with 21st-century technology makes the experience richer.
 Upgrading to a touchscreen infotainment system with Apple CarPlay or Android Auto elevates convenience.

-Performance data loggers let you watch every lap in real-time, providing insight to refine your setup.
+Data loggers let you watch every lap in real-time, providing insight to refine your setup.
 Safety upgrades like backup cameras make daily driving smoother without diluting the sport experience.
-These enhancements are about modern comfort while still preserving the driving essence of the 997.
+These enhancements are about modern comfort while still preserving the driving character of the 997.

 Fun Facts About the Porsche 997 Turbo